tobydawson1/CV/README.md

 When I was 15 I memorised the 8 algorithms needed in order to solve the cube in under a minute and a half.
 At 26 this skill has changed from a memory game to a muscle memory skill, its facinating picking it up now and just working my way through it with no actual thought on what I am doing especially after sometimes 3 years of not touching one.

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (Dec 19 to april 20)